Comedy with brains, heart and absolutely no laugh track

 Write to Comedy combines industry knowledge with gleeful overanalysis.

-You get structure, character breakdowns and craft insight, but also tangents about why a single throwaway line can live rent-free in your head for twenty years.
+You’ll find structure, character breakdowns and craft insight, alongside the occasional tangent about why a single throwaway line can live rent-free in your head for twenty years.

-The site’s unofficial research method is “watching too many sitcoms and calling it work.”
+The unofficial research method is watching too many sitcoms and confidently calling it work.

-Fortunately, that is both on brand and legitimately useful for writers, creatives and comedy fans.
+Happily, that’s both on brand and surprisingly useful for writers, creatives and comedy fans alike.

 Comedy Through the Cracks